Protip: if your opponent has dark energy radiating from their body, don't block; run. *

 - Pick a Shin Megami Tensei game and you'll spot this trope.
 Persona 3 has the infamous (and aptly named) "Armageddon" attack, which cannot miss, cannot be blocked, and can destroy almost any opponent in a rather spectacular fashion.
 If it's a That One Boss, it almost always can inflict Almighty damage, giving the boss the option of wiping out the party immediately or — in the more sadistic variant — when the boss gets bored and the player has come to believe victory is possible.
 The bonus bosses break the game's damage limit.
 Aside from Armageddon, however, it is possible to miss and/or dodge an Almighty attack; these attacks simply can't be blocked by anything.

-- About 40% of all attacks in Final Fantasy VI are this.
-Doesn't necessarily make any given attack stronger, though.
+- About 40% of all attacks in Final Fantasy VI break defenses.

 - World of Warcraft: While any attack can become this if the attacker has enough hit rating, tanking classes generally get abilities that always hit to ensure that they can keep the attention of bosses.
 The Warriors Overpower is notable for being usable mostly AFTER an enemy has avoided one of their other attacks.